anytizer/open-ideas/ideas/document-archiving/readme.md

 * List of invoices.
 * List of documents.

+## Auto Provisions
-Provide a universally unique identity number to the document uploaded.
+* Provide a universally unique identity number to the document uploaded.
-Provide a link back to download, view or embed the document.
+* Provide a link back to download, view or embed the document.
-Provide a history of document access by user, software, context.
+* Provide a history of document access by user, software, context.

 ## Limits
 Prevent the overage of server side resources by forcing various limits.